Howard Michael Johnson

 - Born November 29, 1960 in Clearwater, FL USA

 Johnson was born in Florida and drafted by the Detroit Tigers in 1979 in the first round of the secondary phase.
 He had started out as a pitcher but was converted to a position player in the minors.
-He led the Florida State League with 28 doubles in 1980.
+Playing for the Lakeland Tigers, he led the Florida State League with 28 doubles in 1980.

 In 1982, Johnson was up in the majors for 155 at-bats, hitting .316 for the Tigers.
 To start his career, he wore uniform #5, which he was forced to give up in 1983 when it was retired by the team in honor of Hank Greenberg.
 Johnson then switched to #20.
 By 1984, he became a semi-regular third baseman (platooning with Tom Brookens) for Detroit en route to a world championship season.